somphene/somphene.github.io/log/_posts/2020-06-04-01-Thermodynamics-Conservative-Cycle.md

   - Complex Numbers $$\bar{z}$$ and $$z$$ are complementary pairs which Identify to $$\| z \|^2$$ (Identity called distance or Modulus). $$\bar{z}$$ is relatively less in measure and $$z$$$ is relatively more in measure.

-## Revisiting the usual Story of Thermodynamics (Behind the Scenes, BTS)
+## Revisiting the usual Story of Thermodynamics (BTS, Behind the Scenes)

 ### Zeroth Law